Distances

 - Ashton Keynes 6.8

-A small village with a shop, a pub and a bed and breakfast.
+A small village with a shop and a pub.
 The river, small as it is, runs through the heart of the village.
 The mileage is based on where the path meets the village road whilst walking downstream.

 - Water Hay Car Park 8.1